-g_hbond computes and analyzes hydrogen bonds.
-Hydrogen bonds are determined based on cutoffs for the angle Acceptor - Donor - Hydrogen (zero is extended) and the distance Hydrogen - Acceptor.
+$g_hbond$ computes and analyzes hydrogen bonds.
+Hydrogen bonds are determined based on cutoffs for the angle Hydrogen - Donor - Acceptor (zero is extended) and the distance Donor - Acceptor (or Hydrogen - Acceptor using -noda).
 OH and NH groups are regarded as donors, O is an acceptor always, N is an acceptor by default, but this can be switched using -nitacc.
 Dummy hydrogen atoms are assumed to be connected to the first preceding non-hydrogen atom.